CANDY-HOUSE/SesameSDK_iOS_with_DemoApp/README.md

   - [Share Sesames' Keys](#Share-Sesame-Keys)

 # Introduction
-SesameSDK on iOS/Android is a delightful Bluetooth/IoT(Internet of Things) library for your iOS app.
+SesameSDK on iOS/Android is a delightful Bluetooth/IoT(Internet of Things) library for your iOS/Android app.
 The official Sesame app is built on this SesameSDK.
 By using SesameSDK, your app will have **ALL** functions and features that Sesame app has, which means, you will be able to

 - Register Sesame
 - Lock door